gmorel/thelia2-coupon-give-free-product/README.md

-# Module Coupon giving a product Thelia 2
+# Coupon giving a free product
+## Thelia 2 Module

-This module is used to allow to generate coupon giving a product to a customer Thid will allow a Customer to get a predifined product if he enters the coupon code and meets its conditions.
+This module is used to allow an admin to generate Coupon giving a free product to a customer.
+Thid will allow a Customer to get a predifined product for free if he enters the Cupon code and meets its conditions.

-This is used a example for the Coupon module.
+This is used as an example for the Coupon module.

 ## How to install